spcourse/acquisition/21 scraping1/contents.md

 #### Regex

-You might need to filter out some characters from a string. _Especially retrieving multiple actors will become very difficult with BeautifulSoup only._ One method to do this is through the use of [Regular Expressions].
+You might need to filter out some characters from a string.
+One method to do this is through the use of [Regular Expressions].
 After importing `re`, `re.findall` can be used to find all occurrences in a string, while `re.search` can be used to find the first occurrence.
 Keep in mind that the resulting type after these Regular Expressions is still a string!

     >>> import re
     >>> re.findall(r'\d+', '123 dogs jumped the fence and ate over 4400 sheep!')